Homemade Salsa Recipe

 • Use Fresh Ingredients: The quality of your salsa heavily relies on the freshness of the ingredients used.

-• Canned Tomatoes: High-quality canned tomatoes can provide a rich and deep tomato base for your salsa.
+• Canned Tomatoes: High-quality canned tomatoes can provide a rich and deep tomato base for homemade salsa.

-• Retain Some Texture: Avoid over-processing your salsa in the blender.
-A few quick pulses are enough to combine the ingredients while keeping the salsa chunky.
+• Retain Some Texture: Avoid over-processing the ingredients in the blender.
+A few quick pulses are enough to combine it all while keeping the salsa chunky.

 • Marinate: Letting your salsa sit in the refrigerator for a few hours or, ideally, overnight, allows the flavors to meld together beautifully.